groovychoons/debias_code/README.md

 # Debiasing the Internet

-Created by Zara Siddique for a as-of-yet nameless paper.
+Created by Zara Siddique for an as-of-yet nameless paper.

 ## Installation and setup